-Pivo ot Design Actual lowest and highest field elevations in relation to the pivot point were used in the computer design printout.
+5 Actual lowest and highest field elevations in relation to the pivot point were used in the computer design printout.
 Actual measured flow rate and pressure available from pump or water source were used in the computer design printout.
-Friction loss in pivot mainline is no greater than 10 psi for quarter-mile-long systems.
-Mainline outlets are spaced a maximum of 60 to 80 inches apart or, alternately, no farther apart than two times the crop row spacing.
+Friction loss in pivot mainline is no greater than 10 psi (0.69 bar) for quarter-mile (396-meter) long systems.
+Mainline outlets are spaced a maximum of 60 to 80 inches (1.5 to 2.0 meters) apart or, alternately, no farther apart than two times the crop row spacing.
 For non-leveled fields, less than 20 percent pressure variation in system-design operating pressure is maintained when the pivot is positioned at the highest and lowest points in the field (computer design printout provided for each case).
-Pressure regulators were evaluated for fields with more than 5 feet of elevation change from pad to the highest or the lowest points in the field.
+Pressure regulators were evaluated for fields with more than 5 feet (1.5 meters) of elevation change from pad to the highest or the lowest points in the field.
 Tower wheels and motor sizes were selected based on soil type and slope, following manufacturers' recommendations.
 Dealer has provided a copy of the pivot design printout.
-App licators Design has no end gun.
-Consideration was given to equipping the pivot with either LEPA or LESA applicators as follows: Water application designed for an operating pressure requirement of 6 psi, positioned 1 to 1.5 feet above the ground, spaced at two times the crop row spacing.
+App licators Design has no end gun. ${\rm -}$ Consideration was given to equipping the pivot with either LEPA or LESA applicators as follows: Water application designed for an operating pressure requirement of 6 psi (0.4 bar), positioned 1 to 1.5 feet (30 to 46 centimeters) above the ground, spaced at two times the crop row spacing.
 Flexible drop hose from gooseneck or furrow arm on mainline to applicator, equipped with a plastic or metal weight.
 The applicator can accommodate adaptor pads to allow for bubble and spray water modes and attachment of drag hose or double-ended sock.
 Inst allation and Water and Power Supply Pivot pad has been constructed to manufacturer's specifications.
-Subsurface water-supply pipeline to pivot point is sized to keep water velocity at or below 5 feet per second.
+Subsurface water-supply pipeline to pivot point is sized to keep water velocity at or below 5 feet per second (1.5 meters/second).
 Power supply has been connected to pivot following manufacturer's specifications.
 Power supply may be a power unit alone, a power unit and generator, or subsurface power lines.
-Acce essories System includes propeller flow meter or other type of flow measurement device, having accuracy to +3 percent and instantaneous flow rate (i.e., gpm) and totalizer (acre-ft, ft3, etc.) indicators installed in the water-supply pipeline near pivot point.
-The flow meter is installed in a straight section that extends 10 pipe diameters upstream and 5 diameters downstream from the meter.
-System includes two pressure gauges, one on the mainline near the pivot point and one in the last drop, located just above the applicator or pressure regulator.
-System includes a computer control panel for fields with soil changes and/or multi-crop situations.
-System has a remote control/monitoring system (optional).
-System includes a chemigation unit meeting state regulations, which is tied into the computer control panel or power shut-off system with a positive displacement injector pump (for pesticides and herbicides) sized for the pivot flow rate and injection volumes.